 About my food:

 Pretty much everything I eat is made from scratch.
-For me, this is how it has to be.
 I suffered from severe gastroesophagael reflux problems in college and all my hospital and doctor visits eventually went away after I started eating real food from scratch.
-I believe in using whole foods and natural ingredients, which means checking that the chicken breast I buy isn’t 20% an injected solution of stuff I don’t want in my chicken.
+I believe in using whole foods and natural ingredients, which means checking that the chicken breast I buy isn’t 20% an injected chemical solution I don’t want in my chicken.
 Whole foods and natural ingredients doesn’t mean I eat kale all day long.
-I’m not afraid of butter and I love to eat the things I crave, I just like to make them at home so I know what’s going into it.
+I have an affection for butter and I love to eat the food I crave, I just like to make them at home so I know what’s going into it.

 About the Fifteen Spatulas blog: